senotrusov/march/README.md

 About
 =====

-Open source knowledge base with cartography.
+Open source knowledge base with cartography features.

 ### The idea